 After a quick wardrobe change, work through multiple captures to create the light trails effect.
 Analyze how camera movement works with the specularity of the wardrobe, to create fiery trails of light.
 Study how camera movement and shutter speed directly relate to the light trail effect and how to control it.

 With proper wardrobe selected, lighting and camera settings honed, and camera movement on the subject refined, focus on the proper posing to shape light trails around your subject.
-Compare Rear vs Front Curtain Sync Flash methods with best practices for this studio portrait shoot.
+Compare Rear vs Front Curtain Sync Flash methods with best practices for this studio shoot.

 Wardrobe Change (10:38)